Introduction

 Management

-Most cases can be drained via image-guided aspiration of the abscess (with or without catheter drainage), either US or CT, for source control.
-Any underlying cause should also be addressed once the patient has been appropriately managed
+Large abscesses should be drained via image-guided aspiration of the abscess (with or without catheter drainage), either via ultrasound or CT-guidance, both for source control and identification of antimicrobial sensitivity.

-Surgery is rarely indicated, predominantly if the abscess has ruptured or refractory to antibiotic treatment.
+Any underlying cause should also be addressed once the patient has been appropriately managed.
+Surgery is rarely indicated, usually only if the abscess has ruptured or refractory to antibiotic treatment.

 Amoebic Abscess